-St Chad's CofE Nursery & Infant School will not give your child medicine unless you complete and sign this form, and St Chad's CofE Nursery & Infant School has a policy that the staff can administer medicine.
+The School/setting will not give your child medicine unless you complete and sign this form, and the School or setting has a policy that the staff can administer medicine.

 Date for review to be initiated by

-Name of Academy/setting
+Name of School/setting

 Name of child

 Date of birth

 Group/class/form

 Medical condition or illness

 Medicine

-Medicine Name/type of medicine

-Name/type of medicine

 Name/type of medicine (as described on the container)

-Name/type of medicine (as described on the container) Expiry date
+Expiry date

+Dosage and method

+Timing

 Special precautions/other instructions

-Are there any side effects that the Academy/setting needs to know about?
+Are there any side effects that the School/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the original container as dispensed by the pharmacy
+NB: Medicines must be in the origi nal container as dispensed by the pharmacy

 Contact Details

+Name

 Daytime telephone no.

 Relationship to child

 Address

-I understand that I must deliver the medicine personally to

-[agreed member of staff]
+I understand that I must deliver the medicine personally to [agreed member of staff]

-The above information is, to the best of my knowledge, accurate at the time of writing and I give consent to St Chad's CofE Nursery & Infant School administering medicine in accordance with the school policy.
-I will inform t St Chad's CofE Nursery & Infant School immediately, in writing, if there is any change in dosage or frequency of the medication or if the medicine is stopped.
+give consent to School/setting staff ad school/setting policy.
+I will inform the s of my knowledge, accurate at the time of writing ar ministering medicine in accordance with the school/setting immediately, in writing, if there is an medication or if the medicine is stopped.

-Signature(s)

-Date
+Signature(s) Date

-Template C: record of medicine administered to an individual child
+remplate C: record of m eaicine aan imistere ed to an individual chila

-Name of Academy/setting
+Name of School/setting

 Name of child

-Date medicine provided by parent
+Date medicine provided b y parent

 Group/class/form

 Quantity received

-Name and strength of medicine
+Name and strength of me edicine

 Expiry date

 Quantity returned

-Dose and frequency of medicine
+Dose and frequency of m edicine

 Staff signature

-Signature of parent
+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials

+Date

+Time given

+Dose given

+Name of member of staff

+Staff initials